 Processing Records are processed and subjected to NERS verification protocols.
 Where necessary, queries are sent to recorders.
 Records that are processed through iRecord are then available for both the Earthworm Society of Britain and the relevant Local Environmental Records Centre to download.

 Collation Records are added to the relevant dataset.
-Currently there are two NERS datasets and three research datasets managed by the ESB:
+The following datasets are currently managed by the ESB:

 - Earthworm Research Group (UCLan) earthworm records (Great Britain)